Pantera: 1989–1991: Cowboys from Hell and mainstream breakthrough

-The Abbott brothers refocused their attention on Pantera, and in 1989 they were given their first shot at commercial success.
+The Abbott brothers refocused their attention on Pantera.
+In 1989, they were given their first shot at commercial success.
 That year was also when the band formed their relationship with Walter O'Brien at Concrete Management (the management arm of Concrete Marketing), who remained their manager until they disbanded in 2003.

 After being turned down "28 times by every major label on the face of the Earth", Atco Records representatives Mark Ross and Stevenson Eugenio were asked by their boss Derek Shulman, who was interested in signing Pantera, to see the band perform in Texas.
 Ross was so impressed by the band's performance that he called his boss that night, suggesting that the band should be signed to the label.
 Atco Records accepted, and at the conclusion of 1989, the band recorded its major label debut at Pantego Studios and hired Terry Date to produce it, in large part because of his work with Soundgarden, Metal Church, and Overkill, the latter of whose latest album at the time The Years of Decay was one of the sources of inspiration behind Pantera's transition away from glam/traditional heavy metal to thrash/groove metal, as well as Diamond Darrell's guitar tone on the album.